BouglaceMarouane/DD-CMC/README.en.md

 🚀 Curated and shared by [**@BouglaceMarouane**](https://github.com/BouglaceMarouane), Digital Development trainee at CMC and passionate about building innovative digital solutions and supporting the next generation of developers at CMC.

+## ⭐ Support

+If you find this project useful, consider giving it a ⭐ on GitHub — it really helps! 🙌

 ---

 This repository is maintained to help Digital Development students at CMC easily access the documents and resources necessary for their training.